WongYC-66/react-MRLibrary/README.md

 2. done - fix : Map page where NPC inaccurate /mob error, UI of NPC use grid-auto

 ## Log - Sept 14 2025
-1. todo - update library to v96
+1. done - update library to v96
+2. done - update CDN structure to ease the update hassle

 Next:
 - show path from map to map with graph data stuctrue ?